ariskyr/Billiards_Firmware/README.md

 simple project to learn how to code a simple automatic billiards table.
 Using C++ and arduino IDE.
+Detailed instructions on the development and simulation of the program can be found in report.pdf which is written in greek.
 ## Executing Program

 Arduino IDE to run.
 You can also simulate it through here: